alit8/People-Tracking/README.md

 # PersonTracking

-Detects and tracks people in video frames
-Estimates people's head poses
-Recognizes people's ages and genders
+Detects and tracks people in video frames, estimates people's head poses and recognizes people's ages and genders